anthops/anthopedia/content/🧠 Knowledge/🧑🏼‍💻 Programming/Languages/Go/Go File Structure.md

 The exported methods and non-exported methods should be ordered top -> down in order of how soon after the function above them they are used.

 Also, if there are structs with lots of methods I will try and separate those into different files.

+> [!note]
+> I just started learning go so this will definitely change.
+It does seem idiomatic to define some variables above the function they're used in.
+We'll see

 E.g `client.go`:

 ```go
 package mypackage